dj505/Pad-Light-Kit/README.md

 3. The board should pop up as a USB mass storage device.
 Drag and drop the .uf2 file onto it.
 After a moment, it should disconnect, and you should see a "CIRCUITPY" drive appear in its place.
 4. Open the "CIRCUITPY" drive, and copy the contents of this repository's "Firmware" directory onto it, overwriting code.py and merging the "lib" folder with the existing one.
 5. Download the [CircuitPython library bundle](https://circuitpython.org/libraries) that matches the version of CircuitPython you installed, and look inside the "lib" directory for an "asyncio" folder.
 Copy this to the CIRCUITPY drive's "lib" folder.
 6. Create your animations.
-See the instructions in /Firmware/bitmap/README.md or use the included example animations once they're added.
+See the instructions in /Firmware/bitmap/README.md or use the included example animations.
 7. You're done!
 If everything is assembled and set up properly, your animations should now work, and the panel is ready to be installed.

 # Very Important Notes